Task Agnostic Restoration of Natural Video Dynamics: Introduction

 \section{Introduction}

-Video sharing social media platforms like Snapchat and TikTok have introduced the common populace to a plethora of computer vision applications such as Style Transfer~\cite{gatys2015neuralstyletransfer}, Colorization~\cite{zhang2016imagecolorization}, Denoising~\cite{zhang2017dncnn}, and Dehazing~\cite{yan2016imageadjustment}, etc..
-With the wide-scale integration of classic computer vision applications in such platforms, various image processing operations are naively extended to videos due to the scarcity of video translation methodologies and their computational complexity.
-This naive extension of static image processing methodologies to videos disregards the temporal connection of the video progression and introduces severe temporal flickering in the videos.
-This temporal flicker can appear for various reasons; for instance, these image processing methods can produce drastically different results for temporally neighboring frames due to slight changes in their global or local content statistics, or it could also happen due to the multimodality of the application as there could exist a number of valid solutions for images with similar content as highlighted in~\cite{bonneel2015blind, zhang2019deepexemplarcolorization}.
-Therefore, the extension of these image-to-image translation tasks to the video domain is an active area of research in computer vision, and these extensions generally require redesigning the whole algorithm with particular attention to the video dynamics as presented in~\cite{chen2017videostyletransfer, lei2019videocolorization, liu2010videodenoising, liu2018videorainremoval}.
-Re-formulating these video processing methods is a challenging task as there are only a handful of available datasets for video translation tasks.
-While adequate for one task, these methodologies perform poorly in their applicability to other tasks.
-Therefore, a method that can help extend a plethora of image processing applications with little to no knowledge of the operations used to process videos is quite useful.
-In this work, we propose a novel task agnostic framework capable of correcting the temporal consistency of the jagged videos produced with image processing operations without requiring a raw/unprocessed version of the video at the test stage.
+Video sharing social media platforms like Snapchat and TikTok have introduced the common populace to a plethora of computer vision applications such as Style Transfer~\cite{gatys2015neuralstyletransfer}, Colorization~\cite{zhang2016imagecolorization}, Denoising~\cite{zhang2017dncnn}, and Dehazing~\cite{yan2016imageadjustment}.
+With this wide-scale integration of these classical computer vision applications in such platforms, various image processing operations are na\"ively extended to videos due to scarcity of annotated video datasets and their computational complexity of video processing methodologies.
+This na\"ive extension of static image processing methodologies to videos disregards the temporal connection of the video progression and introduces severe temporal flickering in the videos.
+This temporal flicker can appear for various reasons; for instance, these image processing methods can produce drastically different results for temporally neighboring frames due to slight changes in their global or local content statistics, or it could also happen due to the multi-modality of the application as there could exist a number of valid solutions for images with similar content as highlighted in~\cite{bonneel2015blind, zhang2019deepexemplarcolorization}.
+Therefore, the extension of these image-to-image translation tasks to the video domain is an active area of research in computer vision, and methods that can help extend various image processing applications with little to no knowledge of the operations used to create videos are quite useful.